nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-A---Credit-Card-Balance--Who-is-More-in-Debts.md

 The results of pair functions at the first of this chapter shows that there are some non linear relationships among the factors.

+## Part B

+**Multiple Linear and Non-Linear Regression**

+There are several states need to be considered.
+First, beginning with the simplest one and then more complicated models.

+As it was discussed in the last chapter, two factors appeared to be more important than the others: Income and Limit.
+So: